The Descent: Description

 Rene Rodriguez of The Miami Herald described the crawlers as "blind, snarling cave-dwellers, looking much like Gollum's bigger kin".
-Douglas Tseng of The Straits Times also noted that the crawlers looked similar to Gollum, being a cross between the creature and the vampiric Reapers from Blade II.
-David Germain of the Associated Press noted of the crawlers, "[They] have evolved to suit their environment—eyes blind because of the darkness in which they dwell, skin slimy and gray, ears batlike to channel their super-hearing."
+Douglas Tseng of The Straits Times also noted that the crawlers looked like cross between Gollum and the vampiric Reapers from Blade II.
+David Germain of the Associated Press noted the crawlers, "have evolved to suit their environment—eyes blind because of the darkness in which they dwell, skin slimy and gray, ears batlike to channel their super-hearing."
 The crawlers are sexually dimorphic, with males being completely bald, whilst females sport thick dark hair on their heads.
 They are nocturnal hunters which surface from their caves to hunt for prey and bring the spoils of their hunts to their caverns.

 Marketing

 The skull of women motif used in some advertising material is based on Philippe Halsman's In Voluptas Mors photograph.

-The film's marketing campaign in the United Kingdom was disrupted by the London bombings in July 2005.
+The film's United Kingdom marketing campaign was disrupted by the London bombings in July 2005.
 Advertisements on London's public transport system (including the bus that had exploded) had included posters that carried the quote, "Outright terror... bold and brilliant", and depicted a terrified woman screaming in a tunnel.
 The film's theatrical distributor in the UK, Pathé, recalled the posters from their placement in the London Underground and reworked the campaign to exclude the word "terror" from advertised reviews of The Descent.
 Pathé also distributed the new versions to TV and radio stations.
 The distributor's marketing chief, Anna Butler, said of the new approach, "We changed tack to concentrate on the women involved all standing together and fighting back.
 That seemed to chime with the prevailing mood of defiance that set in the weekend after the bombs."
-Marshall stated in a review "Shauna was pretty upset about it; it was on newspapers all across the county" and cites the attacks as harming the film's box office, as "people were still trapped underground in reality, so no one really wanted to go see a film about people trapped underground...".
+Marshall stated in an interview that "Shauna was pretty upset about it; it was on newspapers all across the county" and cites the attacks as harming the film's box office, as "people were still trapped underground in reality, so no one really wanted to go see a film about people trapped underground...".